circleci/circleci-docs/jekyll/_cci2/env-vars.md

 **CIRCLECI**

-Represents whether the current environment is a CircleCI environment
+Represents whether the current environment is a CircleCI environment.

 Has a value of `true` on our platform.